 The Department of the Interior oversees more than 500 million acres of land through the Bureau of Land Management, the National Park Service, and the Fish and Wildlife Service.
 The department also houses the Bureau of Indian Affairs and the Bureau of Reclamation, which distributes subsidized irrigation water.

-- Cutting the Bureau of Reclamation.
+- Bureau of Reclamation.
 The bureau operates dams and other water infrastructure in the western states.
 Its large subsidies for irrigation water combined with restrictions on water transfers are contributing to a growing water crisis in many areas.

-- Reforming Federal Land Management.
+- Federal Land Management.
 The federal government owns a vast amount of land that would be better managed if privatized, given to state governments, or transferred to stand-alone trust organizations.

 - Indian Lands and Indian Subsidies.
-The Bureau of Indian Affairs has a long and troubled history with American Indians, and it has been one of the most scandal-prone federal agencies.
+The Bureau of Indian Affairs has a long and troubled history, and it has been one of the most scandal-prone federal agencies.
 The path to prosperity for Indians on reservations is through greater independence and improved governance, not through subsidies and top-down regulations.